microsoft/datashaper/javascript/react/docs/report/react.api.md

 // @public (undocumented)
 export const Tooltip: React.FC<TooltipProps>;

+// Warning: (ae-forgotten-export) The symbol "GuidanceProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "TooltipProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)